raspberrypilearning/cd-beginner-scratch-sushi/en/step_10.md

 --- /collapse ---

-Now you need to update the variable whenever a mosquito is eaten, and to reset it when the game is restarted.
+Now you need to update the variable whenever a fish is eaten, and to reset it when the game is restarted.
 Those are both pretty easy:

 + From the **Data** section, take the `set Score to 0`{:class="blockdata"} and `change Score by 1`{:class="blockdata"} blocks and put them into your program:

-### Code for the parrot
+### Code for the shark

 ```blocks
     when green flag clicked